-I sat in the front of the glider, and the pilot sat behind me.
-We each had a control stick and rudder controls.
-The pilot promised to let me do the flying after we were in the air.
+I sat in the front of the cockpit, and the pilot sat behind me.
+We each had a control stick and rudder pedals.
+Being a private pilot of single-engine airplanes, the pilot promised to let me do the flying after we were in the air.

-Once we were hooked up, the L-19 Bird Dog towed us into the air.
-A bank to the right and we were headed straight for the cliffs.
+Once we were hooked up, the L-19 Bird Dog towed us down the runway and into the air.
+The glider lifted off soon after we began the takeoff run.
+The pilot kept Bird of Paradise a few feet off the runway until the tow plane was airborne.
+Then a climbing turn to the right had us headed straight for the cliffs.

-The pilot released the tow while we were still well below the ridge crest and we continued forward to catch the updraft.
+The pilot released the tow while we were still well below the crest and we continued forward into the face of the cliffs to catch the updraft.

-With no engine to power over the ridge that towered above us when we released the tow, I initially experienced some internal concern about the validity of the theory of unmotorized flight.
-Although the updraft is invisible, I soon found out it was there.
+With no engine to power over the ridge that towered above us, on these rides I initially experience some internal concern about the validity of the theory of non-motorized flight.
+Although the updraft is invisible, I soon learn it is there.

-The updraft gave Bird of Paradise more than enough lift to easily clear the ridge and climb to altitude.
+The updraft gave Bird of Paradise enough lift to easily clear the ridge and climb to altitude.

 As a pilot of powered aircraft, the glider seemed eerily quiet.
-There was no engine noise or vibration.
-Only a small amount of wind noise and occasional radio chatter.
-It was easy to direct most of my attention on the magnificent views of Oahu and the vast Pacific.
+There is no engine noise or vibration.
+Only a small amount of wind noise and occasional radio chatter broke the silence.
+It was easy to concentrate on the magnificent views of Oahu and the vast Pacific.

-The single engine Cessnas and Pipers I’ve flown all have yokes.
-The control stick in the glider seemed more like real flying.
+The single-engine Cessnas and Pipers I’ve flown all have yokes.
+The glider’s control stick seemed more like real flying.
 It didn’t take long to get the hang of flying it.
-It was more natural than a yoke actually.
+A stick was more natural than a yoke actually.
 I now claim to be a real “stick and rudder” pilot.

 It was a busy day for Honolulu Soaring.
 All of their gliders were in the air.
 I got to do a few semi-close passes with some of the other gliders.
 That is a no-no in civilian aviation with powered aircraft.

-Maybe after instruction in aerobatics, Honolulu Soaring would let customers try going canopy-to-canopy a la Maverick in Top Gun… or not.
+After instruction in aerobatics, perhaps Honolulu Soaring would let me try going canopy-to-canopy a la Maverick in Top Gun… or not.

 Dillingham Airfield runs a skydiving program as well.
 Gliders must keep an eye out for skydivers who occasionally came floating down near our play area.